 When a woman calls you and says she heard you would be in town and would you like to try her teas, you just say yes, please!
 This is exactly how I first became acquainted with Riza Gilpin and Laurie Rennie, the owners of Tumblewood Teas.
 Little did I know that these gals were producing some unique and interesting tea blends in the tiny town of Big Timber, Montana (population 1,641).

 We had a two-hour tea tasting with them late one night that was wonderful.

 We love Yellowstone Country and I have to say I didn’t imagine I would find tea folks there.
 But I did.
 These are people who take tea very seriously.
-One of my favorites is one of their herbals “Bright Montana Morning.”
-Peppermint leaf, lemon grass, spearmint leaf, papaya leaf, lemon verbena, lemon balm and lemon juice.
+One of my favorites is their herbal “Bright Montana Morning.”
+Peppermint leaf, lemon grass, spearmint leaf, papaya leaf, lemon verbena, lemon balm, and lemon juice.
 The perfect way to start your day.
 And don’t miss their “I’m Your Huckleberry” black tea with a fresh local huckleberry flavor.